 The following two tabs change content below.

-Amin Dabit, CFP®Amin Dabit is a Senior Vice President and Financial Planning Manager with Personal Capital.
-Along with the EVP of Portfolio Management, Amin helps lead Personal Capital’s financial planning experience and advice.
+Amin Dabit, CFP®Amin Dabit is the Director of Advisor Services with Personal Capital.
+Along with the EVP of Advisory, Amin helps lead Personal Capital’s financial planning experience and advice.
 Amin brings over a dozen years of experience in private wealth management and financial planning.
 Amin works with the advisory team to identify and establish strategies for reaching clients' financial goals by providing comprehensive, customized financial advice designed to improve their financial lives.